dart-studio

 3. Voice AI crossed the uncanny-valley line

-In early 2025, synthetic voices still sounded like GPS.
-By Q3, most customers couldn't reliably tell they weren't on the phone with a human.
-That unlocks AI answering services for businesses that previously couldn't stomach a robo-sounding caller.
+In early 2025, synthetic voices still sounded like GPS units.
+By Q3, most callers couldn't reliably tell they weren't on the phone with a person.
+That changed who can realistically deploy AI phone agents.

 4. Local-first stopped being an ideology

-Through most of 2024, running AI locally was a philosophical position.
-In 2025 it became a cost position: for recurring workloads, local LLMs are simply cheaper per conversation than cloud APIs.
+Through most of 2024, running AI locally was a philosophical choice.
+In 2025 it became a cost position: for sustained workloads, local LLMs are cheaper per conversation than cloud APIs, period.
+Privacy and data-sovereignty became a side benefit of a decision already justifiable on spreadsheet terms.

 Next step